viktorpergjoka/spring-k8swatcher/README.md

-Spring-K8Informer
+Spring-K8sWatcher
 =========

-# Spring-K8Informer
+# Spring-K8sWatcher

 Spring-K8Informer is an easy way to use Kubernetes Informer with Spring Boot only with few annotations.
 It uses the fabric8 Kubernetes Client.

-### What is an Informer?
-An Informer is a mechanism where you watch on any Kubernetes Resource and react to them, e.g. when a Pod is added, or a ConfigMap is modified or even with Custom Resource Definitions.
+An Informer is a mechanism where you can watch on any Kubernetes Resource for changes and react to them, e.g. when a Pod is added, or a ConfigMap is modified or even with Custom Resource Definitions.

 ## Prerequisites